oracle-livelabs/em-omc/enterprise-manager/emcc/em-fleet-maintenance-upgrade-ui/em-fleet-maintenance-upgrade-ui.md

 Starting with Enterprise Manager 13.5 RU16, Enterprise Manager offers a new interface - Fleet Maintenance Hub to ease automated update(patching), and upgrade of your database fleet.
 The Fleet Maintenance Hub within Enterprise Manager offers a comprehensive solution for managing database vulnerabilities and patch operations.
 It streamlines the process by identifying potential security risks, providing patch recommendations, and enabling efficient scheduling and monitoring of patching and upgrade operations.
 With the ability to manage diverse infrastructures and ensure compliance with patch policies, the Fleet Maintenance Hub serves as a centralized and powerful tool for maintaining the security and stability of database assets.

 We will go through steps for upgrading database target ***cdb186.subnet.vcn.oraclevcn.com***, a Container Database currently at 18.8.0.0.0.
 The goal is to upgrade this target to 19.23.0.0.0.
+Instead of DBUA, we will use Auto Upgrade tool, which is the recommended method by Database Team.

 1. Return to the browser page with the Oracle Enterprise Manager Console (log back in if needed) and from the EM home page, select the ***Targets*** drop-down menu and select ***Databases*** to review the status and version of database targets.